Mentoring Matters Mentor Training

 The cost of attending a Mentor Training Program will naturally vary from program to program, dependent on available funds, as will the accreditation status of each program.

-Since 1999 Robin Cox has run over 80 mentor training programs, attended by over 1,000 mentors.
+Since 1999 Robin has run over 80 mentor training programs, attended by over 1,000 mentors.
 In addition, he has run workshops covering specific mentor-related topics of a shorter duration.
 The mentor training program training course has been predominantly geared for adult volunteers mentoring adolescents between the ages of 12 and 19.
+He has also run ‘Spirit of Mentoring’ workshops for teachers.

 A brief outline of ONE process involved in training volunteer adult mentors follows:

-REQUIREMENTS: All prospective mentors must meet the following requirements, which are compatible with all credible youth mentoring programmes world-wide (requirements will differ from country to country eg, some programs might require mentors to have proof of insurance of a motor vehicle and a Driver’s Licence if they intend transporting their mentees anywhere):
+REQUIREMENTS: All prospective mentors must meet the following requirements, which are compatible with all credible youth mentoring programs world-wide (requirements will differ from country to country eg, some programs might require mentors to have proof of insurance of a motor vehicle and a Driver’s License if they intend transporting their mentees anywhere):

 - Attend the full Mentor Training Program.
 If they miss some aspect, the Program Coordinator or another staff employee is responsible for guiding the mentor through the missed session.
 Program Coordinators should ensure that Mentors are fully briefed on the main aspects of the program prior to the training.
 A well presented website could assist this process for many mentors.